felipealfonsog/Upd8All/README.md

 ## Upd8All 🔄

-Upd8All is a multi-purpose package updater tool that streamlines the process of keeping packages updated on Arch Linux.
-With support for Pacman, Yay, and Homebrew, Upd8All automatically handles superuser privileges when needed and notifies the user about important updates, such as the "gh" version in Homebrew.
-Simplify your life by keeping your system up to date with just one command.
+Upd8All: Simplifying Package Updates for Arch Linux

+Upd8All is a versatile and comprehensive package update tool meticulously crafted to cater to the needs of Arch Linux users.
+It provides a unified platform for managing package updates across various repositories, including both official Pacman repositories and the Arch User Repository (AUR),even Brew! empowering users to keep their systems up-to-date effortlessly.

 <sub>* This is currently an experimental phase where the primary focus is on making the system functional and establishing a practical and logical pathway that aligns with both my vision and the project's goals.
 It might contain errors, bugs, etc. Many other non-core elements of the project are considered secondary.</sub>